 - Add sugar to your taste to the tumbler.

-- Typically filter coffee is served in a brass or stainless steel tumbler and dabarah (container/cup) that is used to cool the coffee.
+- Typically filter coffee is served in a brass or stainless steel tumbler and dabarah (container, cup).

 - Pour the hot coffee into the davara from the tumbler from a little distance.
-This process not only cools down the coffee a little but also forms a nice froth on top.
+This process cools down the coffee and forms a nice froth on top.

-- Now pour the coffee from the container back into the tumbler, again from a little height.
+- Now, pour the coffee from the container back into the tumbler, again from a bit of height.

-- Note – You can skip the pulling process and just mix the sugar using a spoon if you are not comfortable with it.
+- Note – If uncomfortable, skip the pulling process and mix the sugar using a spoon.

 Love this recipe.
 Very easy to understand and follow.